wp-plugins/tt-post-viewer/readme.txt

 *This plugin is checked on different popular themes and it works fine in most themes.
 In some themes you may need to tweak style sheet to make it look better.
 Few more features will be added in the future versions.*

 = How to Use: =
-TT Post viewer option page can be accessed by going to ‘Settings’ and then ‘Post Viewer Options’.
+TT Post viewer option page can be accessed by going to 'Settings' and then 'Post Viewer Options'.
 There are 9 sections in the option page.

 * General Settings